 My top dining recommendation has to be Farm and Fire, a new upscale restaurant showcasing local ingredients cooked with fire based techniques.
 It’s one of those places where everything tastes incredible, from the extensive cocktail menu all the way to dessert.

-In 2020, some sections of downtown Banff are closed to vehicle traffic to provide more space for pedestrians (we loved this and hope it sticks!)
-Effective noon 31st July, non-medical masks will be mandatory in enclosed spaces and in the pedestrian zone.
+In 2020 and 2021, some sections of downtown Banff are closed to vehicle traffic to provide more space for pedestrians (we loved this and hope it sticks!)

 Walk along the Bow River